hplgit/MAlley-slide-templates/README.md

 ### Template contents

-The slide templates contains styles for the
+The slide template contains styles for the

   * title slide
   * mapping slide